-B.5.3 Running the Oracle ORAchk Upgrade Readiness Assessment
+B.6.2 Running the ORAchk Upgrade Readiness Assessment

-ORAchk (Oracle RAC Configuration Audit Tool) Upgrade Readiness Assessment can be used to obtain an automated upgrade-specific health check for upgrades to Oracle Grid Infrastructure 11.2.0.3, 11.2.0.4, and 12.1.0.1.
+The ORAchk (Oracle RAC Configuration Audit Tool) Upgrade Readiness Assessment can be used to obtain an automated upgrade-specific health check for upgrades to Oracle Grid Infrastructure 11.2.0.3, 11.2.0.4, and 12.1.0.1.
 You can run the ORAchk Upgrade Readiness Assessment tool and automate many of the manual pre-upgrade and post upgrade checks.

 Oracle recommends that you download and run the latest version of ORAchk from My Oracle Support.
-For information about downloading, configuring, and running https://support.oracle.com/CSP/main/article?cmd=show&type=NOT&id=1457357.1
+For information about downloading, configuring, and running ORAchk configuration audit tool, refer to My Oracle Support note 1457357.1, which is available at the following URL:

+https://support.oracle.com/CSP/main/article?cmd=show&type=NOT&id=1457357.1